pravinkumarsaminathan/Chat-Chorus/README.md

 # Website Link :

-This website is vulnerable in XXS(Cross-Site Scripting).The user input from the comment section is not validated and sanitized.Due to that, XSS scripts(Javascript codes in usual) can be included in the comments.
+This website is vulnerable in XSS(Cross-Site Scripting).The user input from the comment section is not validated and sanitized.Due to that, XSS scripts(Javascript codes in usual) can be included in the comments.

-# XXS(Cross-Site Scripting) Vulnerability Experiment
+# XSS(Cross-Site Scripting) Vulnerability Experiment

 ## Overview

-This section documents the XXS vulnerabilities identified in the website [].
+This section documents the XSS vulnerabilities identified in the website [].
 The vulnerabilities allow unauthorized access to the database, potentially leading to data exposure and manipulation.

 ## XSS payloads